Redbank Valley Pitching Shines Again; Punxsutawney Gets Softball Win Over KC

 In three games so far, Redbank Valley has surrendered just five earned runs.

-Brookville took a 1-0 lead in the top of the first inning on a RBI single by Bryce Weaver that brought home Carson Weaver, who had doubled earlier in the inning..
+Brookville took a 1-0 lead in the top of the first inning on an RBI single by Bryce Weaver that brought home Carson Weaver, who had doubled earlier in the inning.

 That was it for the Raiders as Huffman settled down, striking out five in his five innings of work while giving up just three hits — only one after the first.